 floral design, painting, cooking for crowds, and taco tuesdays.
 She cannot overstate how much she loves travel, both to old and new places, and has a particular affinity for historical architecture.
 After having a hand in designing and building her own house several years ago, she decided to go back to school to obtain a second degree to pursue her lifelong love of design.

 Lisa's fascination of historical design & architecture has given her a broad aesthetic.
-Once understanding what a client's aesthetic and direction is, this ultimately drives the project.
-Lisa uses her knowledge of historical periods, architecture, and strong design principles to infuse each project with a character that reads authentically.
+Once understanding what the client's aesthetic and direction is, this ultimately drives the project.
+Using her knowledge of historical periods, architecture, and strong design principles, Lisa infuses each project with a quality that reads authentically.

 Her work is characterized by an astute attention to detail in every project, large or small.
 Balance and proportion, texture, color, contrast, and negative space are all carefully considered in every design she does to bring a sense of wholeness to each space.
 In addition Lisa has an eye for taking a space and making every inch count.

-Simopoulos Designs in a Boutique Interior Design firm that provides services from a basic refresh of a room or space with textiles, furnishings and decor needs to paint consultations, to design development and implementation for both new construction and remodels.
+Simopoulos Designs in a Boutique Interior Design firm in Northern California that services Sacramento, Bay Area, Napa Valley, Tahoe and beyond.
+We provide services from a basic refresh of a room or space with textiles, furnishings and decor needs to space planning, design development and implementation for both new construction and remodels.